Language Acquisition: How We Learn First and Second Languages

 We know that listening is the first language skill to be developed.
-Before babies can even talk, read or write, they’ve already logged in serious hours listening.
+Before babies can even talk, they’ve already logged serious hours listening.
 They listen to how their parents talk, to the intonations and pauses, and take their cues as to the speaker’s emotions.

 Babies have this “silent phase” when they simply give you those cute bright eyes.
 No words are spoken.
 But you know something is happening inside those brains because one day, they just start babbling—something unintelligible at first, then gradually moving into their first words, like wooden sculptures slowly arising from individual blocks of wood.

-To listen effectively, you actually have to lend your focus and be actively into it because you should be listening for specific things.
-What things?
-You’re going to be listening for intonations, motivations, emotions, accents and the natural flow of sound.
+To listen effectively, you have to be actively into it.
+You need to listen for specific things: intonations, motivations, emotions, accents and the natural flow of sound.

-At first, you don’t really need to go for complete comprehension of what you’re listening to.
+At first, you don’t need to go for complete comprehension of what you’re listening to.
 Heck, you don’t even need to work out the individual words.
 Close your eyes and consciously notice the dips and rises of the tone.
-Notice for example how the tone evolves from the beginning of a sentence to how it ends.
+Notice, for example, how the tone evolves from the beginning of a sentence to how it ends.